kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

 - **Assembly or reference gaps.** Hard-masked or absent reference sequence creates coverage voids that reads cannot span.
 - **Extreme coverage drops.** Even without a structural event, low-coverage regions can leave a boundary with zero spanning reads by chance.

-In all these cases `flip_score == 0` not because the chunks are in phase but because the evidence channel is simply absent.
-The correct response is to use a different evidence channel rather than leave orientation unresolved.
+In zero-overlap or uninformative-overlap cases, the chunks are not known to be in phase; the common-read evidence channel is absent or inconclusive.
+The sidecar path supplies a different evidence channel rather than leaving orientation unresolved when graph-thread support is decisive.

 #### Why pangenome-graph threads provide orientation evidence